ReAct V3 Agent

 Timeline

 The timeline (timeline.py) is the single source of truth for turn context.
 It is persisted as artifact:conv.timeline.v1 and loaded at the start of each turn.
-A separate artifact:conv:sources_pool tracks all sources referenced in the conversation.
+A separate artifact:conv:sources_pool tracks all sources referenced in the conversation; the timeline payload also carries the current full source rows so react.read and exec fetch_ctx can recover fetched web content.

 Cache checkpoints are computed by rounds (tool call rounds + final completion).
 They allow LLM context caching to skip retokenizing earlier parts of long conversations.
 See timeline-README.md, source-pool-README.md, and react-announce-README.md.